PatrycjaBlaszkowska/mixology-master/README.md

 - As a creator, I want webpage to be easy to navigate.
 - As a creator, I want the purpose of my webpage to be clear.
 - As a creator, I aim to foster repeat visits to my webpage from users.

+### User stories :

+**GUEST USER** :

+- As a guest user, I expect the webpage to be easy to navigate.
+- As a guest user, I expect the purpose of the website to be explained straight away.
+- As a guest user, I expect registration process to seamless and efficient.
+- As a guest user, I anticipate being able to easily browse through recipes without the need to create an account.

+**LOGGED USER**

+- As a logged user, I expect the webpage to be easy to navigate.
+- As a logged user, I expect login process to seamless and efficient.
+- As a logged user, I expect user dasboard to include all important information and functions.
+- As a logged user, I anticipate being able to add and manage my own recipes.
+- As a logged user, I anticipate being able to delete my account.

+**User stories are based on online research and my relatives experiance.**